 - The insurance premium

 Pay the premiums to get the insurance going.
 A premium is what you pay the company in exchange for their offers.
 Based on what you have arranged, it can be every month, every six months, every year, and so on.
-The total amount of premium had been agreed by you and the company and you can only “activate” your insurance by paying it.
+The total amount of premium had been agreed upon by you and the company and you can only “activate” your insurance by paying it.
 The amount and duration of your payment shall be sufficient so that the company can also pay you back in the future.

 - Claiming farm insurance